List of Xiaomi products

 Xiaomi produces smartphones (Xiaomi, Redmi, Poco and Black Shark brands), tablets, laptops, wearable devices, TVs, routers, and other smart home devices on their web store and on third-party websites.
 Some of their products are listed below.

 Software

 MIUI

 Xiaomi's smartphones run MIUI, Xiaomi's earliest known product, a stock and aftermarket Android firmware for smartphones and tablet computers based on the open-source Android operating system.
 It is available on Xiaomi devices and devices made by other companies.
+However, Xiaomi officially announced its new HyperOS software on October 17, 2023, and made its debut on October 26, 2023, with the release of the Xiaomi 14 series in China.
+It was designed to replace MIUI, unifying Xiaomi's ecosystem of smartphones, IoT devices, and automobiles.
+Xiaomi has recently announced that it will release HyperOS 4 in August 2026, where the Xiaomi 17 series and Xiaomi 15T Pro are rumored to be the first devices to run on the new version.

 Xiaomi Cloud

 Xiaomi Cloud (formerly known as Mi Cloud) is a cloud storage and cloud computing service created by Xiaomi.
 The service allows users to store data such as contacts, messages, photos and notes on remote computer servers for download to multiple devices running MIUI operating system.
 The service also includes a feature that allows users to track the location of their MIUI device as well as alarm, lock or reset it.
 Xiaomi Cloud service is available public to connect directly through web or using your Xiaomi device.